 As you have noticed, the colors form a line.
 Some are in the neutral zone (middle), one in the blue zone and some along the orange/yellow zone.

-Neutral colors are pleasant to look at because they are not color intense to exhaust the eye.
-The subtle complementary colors (blue and orange) helps to draw attention.
+Neutral colors are pleasant to look at because they are not color intense to exhaust the eyes.
+The subtle complementary colors (blue and orange) help to draw attention.

 6. Don't Underestimate Color